-As noted above, one of the most contentious issues is should childhood bipolar disorder be diagnosed according to the same criteria as we use for adults, or does it take a special form unique to bipolar kids?
+As noted above, one of the most contentious issues is whether childhood bipolar disorder should be diagnosed according to the same criteria as we use for adults, or does it take a special set of criteria, unique to bipolar kids?

 For centuries the accepted wisdom was that manic-depressive illness developed in early adulthood.
 However, today most experts do agree that there IS such a thing as childhood bipolar disorder.